parinazfathi/ErdosFall2024ProteinTeam/README.md

     **More details can be found in the notebook: Multinomial_imputedkNN.ipynb**

-**Part 3: Minimizing the Number of Features Needed to Distinguish Between Different Types of Cancer**
+**Part 3: Minimizing the Number of Features Needed to Distinguish Between Different Types of Cancer** Since Logistic Regression was the best performing model in distinguishing between the different cancer types, we then turned our focus to minimizing the number of features that would be needed to effectively distinguish between the different cancers.

 ## Conclusion and Future Directions